estebanherlein/estebanherlein.github.io/_posts/2021-1-14-gherkin-sintax.md

 categories:
   - Blog
 tags:
-  - behavior driven development
+  - Behavior Driven Development
-  - software testing
+  - Software Testing
 ---

 Gherkin uses a set of special keywords to give structure and meaning to executable specifications.